fairyeszhuo/GEO4962-2021/_episodes/02-CMIP6-data.md

 The NorESM model data is in a separate directory and can be found in the **shared-tacco-ns1004k-cmroot** folder.

-## Overview of CMIP6 data Structure
+## Overview of CMIP6 data structure

 CMIP6 model data in **shared-tacco-ns1004k-cmip**